hypergravity/regli/README.md

 ## regli [![DOI](https://zenodo.org/badge/153591296.svg)](https://zenodo.org/badge/latestdoi/153591296)
 REgular Grid Linear Interpolator, capable to deal with spectral library or similar model data.

+This package implements the basic *bilinear interpolation* in multi-dimension.
+However, as commented in *Numerical Recipes*:

+Bilinear interpolation is frequently “close enough for government work.”
+As the interpolating point wanders from grid square to grid square, the interpolated func- tion value changes continuously.
+However, the gradient of the interpolated function changes discontinuously at the boundaries of each grid square.

+As a consequence, the interpolation model can not, in general, be used as a forward model and incorporated with Gradient-based optimization algorithms to estimate parameters.

 ## author
 Bo Zhang, [bozhang@nao.cas.cn](mailto:bozhang@nao.cas.cn)